shawnsandy/ui-pages/README.md

 __Publish tags__

-You can publish individual pagekit tags using `--tags`, *please note* that the `--pagekit-asssets` tag is required for page to display correctly. **BTW this is my preferred method of install**.
+You can publish individual pagekit tags using `--tags` option, *please note* that the `--pagekit-asssets` tag is required for page to display correctly. **BTW this is my preferred method of install**.

 ```php